 Now, there's a big challenge ahead for us all; this is an opportunity for the millennium step forward towards a new paradigm that completely transcends artificial political boundaries, different values, worldviews, and ideologies.
 This capital man-made object can become a powerful engine of local and regional development and respond to the challenges imposed by the modern day life and environmental degradation; fully committed to the common good and well-being of all - through joint work and effort of all levels of local communities.

 For now, we have prepared a mix of informative and interesting facts about the base, activities you can already enjoy in the immediate vicinity, and our visionary plans.

-The base is inwoven into the magnificent Mountain Licka Pljesivica that is a true natur's gem highly worthy of preservation and our joint attention!
-Find more impressive facts under Explore Local.
+The base is inwoven into the magnificent Mountain Licka Pljesivica, a true natur's gem highly worthy of preservation and our joint attention!
+Find more impressive facts about the mountain under Explore Local.